smnbl/ArrayExpressions.jl/notes/julia_compiler.md

 6. irgen (happens in `irgen` (irgen.jl) called by)

 ### optim.jl

 contains LLVM optimization passes (in same spirit as Julia's optimization pipeline)

 ## tfuncs.jl

-`tfunc` is an inference lookup table for Julia's intrinsic & builtin functions, see `base/compiler/tfuncs.jl`
+`tfunc` is an inference lookup table for Julia's intrinsic & builtin functions, see `base/compiler/tfuncs.jl`, it tells the compiler the return type of something which it will blindly trust!

+## invoke vs call
+- invoke: static dispatch, preselected on MethodInstance
+- call: still has to specialize the function to a MethodInstance